The biggest whales can eat the equivalent of 80,000 Big Macs in one day

 Such experiments can be controversial, he says, but "once people start understanding that the whales themselves were doing iron fertilization and that we would be just mimicking the whales, I am hoping that they would come around."

-An iron fertilization test in the ocean would be complicated and could potentially have unintended consequences if it wasn't done well, says Asha de Vos, a marine biologist and founding executive director of the conservation research group Oceanswell in Sri Lanka.
+An iron fertilization test in the ocean would be complicated and could potentially have unintended consequences if it weren't done well, says Asha de Vos, a marine biologist and the founding executive director of the conservation research group Oceanswell in Sri Lanka.

-"I would be cautious," she says, noting that whales could be helped in other ways, like protecting them from ship strikes or net entanglements.
+"I would be cautious," she says, noting that whales could be helped in other ways, such as protecting them from ship strikes or net entanglements.
 "We need to start tackling those issues as well and not just look for one quick fix."